 - If you express an interest in obtaining additional information about our services, use our “Contact Us” or similar features, request a demo, or download certain content, we may require that you provide to us your contact information such as your name, job title, company name, phone number, or email address.

-- When you register or request further information or services from us or participate in interactive features of our Website.
+- When you register or request further information or services from us or participate in interactive features of our Websites.

-- When you report a problem with our Website.
+- When you report a problem with our Websites.

 Locus may collect and use information we receive from third parties in connection with your use of the Websites.
 For instance, Locus may use a third party for reporting and analytics to measure the effectiveness of our Websites and marketing efforts, and to identify areas for improvement.

-Information we collect as you navigate through the Website
+Personal Data we collect as you navigate through the Websites

 As you navigate through the Website, we also collect details about your visits to our Website including, but not limited to, your IP address, usage patterns, traffic data, location data, logs and other communication data and the resources that you access, as well as information about your computer and internet connection, including your operating system, mobile device and browser type.